What's in this module?

 What's included

-This module illustrates the common pitfalls of report writing to avoid when communicating Autism assessment results to clients or other professionals.
-Using an example report, the module walks you through exactly how to write a high-quality report from your ASD diagnostic assessment.
-Neurodivergent-affirming approaches to report preparation.
+This module addresses the common pitfalls of report writing when communicating autism assessment results to clients or other professionals.
+Using an example report, this module steps through how to write a comprehensive report from your ASD diagnostic assessment.
+Anne also discusses and evaluates neurodivergent-affirming approaches to report writing.

 • Instructional videos